 Serving Maple Ridge and Surrounding Areas

-SYMPTOMS, PREVENTION AND TREATMENT
+SYMPTOMS, PREVENTION, AND TREATMENT

-- Irritation of the gums
+- Irritation of the gum tissue

 - Redness, swelling, and tenderness